MozeBaltyk/Rkub/README.md

 ## Some details

 I favored the tarball installation since it's the most compact and install rely on a archive tar.zst which stay on all nodes.
-The rpm install is much straight forward but match only system with RPM (so mainly Redhat-like).
+The rpm install is much straight forward but match only system with RPM (so mainly Redhat-like) and require a registry.
+But the rpm method with the stable channel is used for the quickstart install.

 **build** have for purpose to create a tar.zst with following content using hauler tool: